 Daniel A. Shoskes, MD, MSc, FRCS(C)

-Professor of Urology, The Novick Center for Clinical and Translational Research, Glickman Urological and Kidney Institute, The Cleveland Clinic, Ohio, USA
+Department of Urology, The Novick Center for Clinical and Translational Research, Glickman Urological and Kidney Institute, The Cleveland Clinic, OH, USA

 Dr. Daniel A. Shoskes is an Attending Urologist at the Glickman Urological and Kidney Institute at Cleveland Clinic.
 Dr. Shoskes' specialty interests are renal transplantation, chronic prostatitis, chronic pelvic pain syndrome, interstitial cystitis, benign prostatic hypertrophy, erectile dysfunction and low testosterone in the aging male.
 He is also Professor of Surgery, Cleveland Lerner College of Medicine, Case Western Reserve University.
 He is the Director for the Center for Men’s Health at Cleveland Clinic and the Director of the Novick Center for Clinical and Translational Research.